Sneezzzzzze/Project_PSCP/README.md

 # Project_PSCP
 # Day 1 learn how to using Github
-# Day 2 We test our bg and make clound move
+# Day 2 We test our bg and make cloud move